-Typographic can include a written out name, abbreviation, or anagram.
-Literal can incorporate a related physical object (like a paintbrush for a decorator), or manifestation of an objective or service.
+Typographic solutions can include a written out name, abbreviation, or anagram.
+Literal can incorporate a related physical object (like a paintbrush for a decorator) or manifestation of an objective or service.
 Abstracted can take a typographic or literal design and develop it creatively to be looser, more dynamic, or create a more subtle personality or meaning.
 And left field – well, how far do you want to go?

 Controliss® is a leading UK electric and remote control blind manufacturer and retailer.

 As part of a wide-reaching brand refresh, our abstracted solution incorporates real-world features developed into typographic elements.
 A nod to the tube-shaped mechanism and motor-housing gives way to the product’s control of light and shade, embodied by incorporating the end of the company name within a reversed out lozenge.
 In addition, a range of supporting straplines help communicate range differences and features.

 Which solution is right for you is half the work at hand; we will help you understand the pros and cons of each and tell you why we think one to be better suited than another.

 Are you looking to develop a new or refreshed graphic identity?
 We can help you understand whether that is required or broader thinking is necessary to communicate your brand’s values more effectively.
 Contact us to discuss your needs.

 The identity appears on each and every Controliss® product the customer receives.

 Consistency is king – at every touch point, the Controliss® identity is used to present a familiar and trusted personality, helping to build consumer confidence and loyalty.

 Minimal application of the identity to the Controliss® digital marketplace ensures that the quality and character of the Controliss® product takes centre stage.

 Other Identity projects…